dgcamacho/so2021/exercises/solution/sheet1/exercise2.md

 The compiler `g++` is from the family `GCC` - the GNU compiler collection. `clang` has very similar flags than `g++`, whereas the
 Microsoft Visual C++ compiler `VC` is quite different.

-You can find a documentation of all the argument by inspecting the manual pages:
+You can find a documentation of all the arguments by inspecting the manual pages:
 ```bash
 man g++
 ```